-We have allowed 6 months before the project start date to enable us to submit an ethics application to Coventry University Ethics Committee and apply to the HRA via IRAS.
-The initial ethics application will cover the pilot study and all workstreams.
-We will submit an amendment if any changes are required based on the pilot work.
+The team will seek ethics approvals and amendments as appropriate from the host institution and the Health Research Authority at different junctures over the life of the project (pilot study, main study, embedded qualitative study, CYP study).
 The physical and emotional safety of participants in the project is a primary concern.
 We will adopt many safety features [99], and procedures used successfully (i.e. trials reported no adverse events) in our previous research [10, 17].
-All research staff, including PPI staff, will be trained in the use of these safety procedures.
-We expect the most significant risk faced by participants will be the psychological distress caused by being in a project about a recent or non-recent experience of sexual trauma; service users may be at risk of further victimisation and the research could increase this; there may have been no prior disclosure among a small number of participants in the community-based qualitative study (although given that they will be recruited through services, this is unlikely) and people may see the project as an avenue to support; answering lots of questions may be experienced as burdensome; particular issues exist in relation to conducting research with vulnerable groups within an already vulnerable population (e.g. children, immigrants, sex workers); project staff may find some of the information gathered through interviews and other data collection methods distressing, and project staff may face risks during field work: asking people with a recent assault to share information could jeopardise criminal justice proceedings.
+All research staff, including lived experience group staff, will be trained in the use of these safety procedures.
+We expect the most significant risk faced by participants will be the psychological distress caused by being in a project about a recent or non-recent experience of sexual trauma; service users may be at risk of further victimisation and the research could increase this; there may have been no prior disclosure among a small number of participants in the community-based qualitative study (although given that they will be recruited through services, this is unlikely) and people may see the project as an avenue to support; answering lots of questions may be experienced as burdensome; particular issues exist in relation to conducting research with vulnerable groups within an already vulnerable population (e.g. children, immigrants, sex workers); project staff may find some of the information gathered through interviews and other data collection methods distressing. and project staff may face risks during field work; finally, asking people with a recent assault to share information could jeopardise criminal justice proceedings.